Healthy Homes Assessment Meeanee

 Meeanee Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Meeanee and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory for all Meeanee and New Zealand rental houses where it’s reasonably practicable to install.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes